gkumaru/Docker/Dockerfile/dockerfile_basics.md

 # Dockerfile basics

 FROM
-RUN - (Use RUN command only once, becuase each run command create a new lower) COPY
+RUN - (Use RUN command only Once, becuase each run command create a new lower) COPY
 ADD - (To download content inside the container) - Recheck this EXPOSE